 Austria — Visit museums and photograph detailed architecture in tranquil Vienna.
-Before leaving, try so many local dishes like wiener schnitzel and apple strudel.
+Before leaving, try so many local dishes like wiener schnitzel and warm apple strudel.

-Slovakia — Trek up to castle ruins, have lunch on the streets of Old Town Bratislava, and fall in love with country most tourists miss.
+Slovakia — Trek up to castle ruins, have lunch on the streets of Old Town Bratislava, and fall in love with a country most tourists miss.

 Norway — Island-hop around scenic archipelagos.
 Or, take a hike to one of the world’s most scenic hanging cliffs.
 Norway’s all about the outdoors.

 Sweden — Tour through winding alleyways of the capital city’s Old Town.
 On your trip, enjoy live music in downtown Stockholm, and try famous Swedish meatballs.